 - Grind your coffee on the drip setting, or medium/fine.
 If you don’t have a scale, start with 2 tablespoons for each 6 oz. of water.

 - Place the filter in the filter holder, place over your cup and rinse the filter with hot water.
 Discard the water from your cup.

-- Put the ground coffee in the filter, level and make a small divot in the middle with your spoon.
-Pour a small amount of hot water over the grounds to full saturate them.
+- Put the ground coffee in the filter,making sure the coffee is even and flat in the cone.
+Start your timer and pour a small amount of hot water (30-50g) over the grounds to fully saturate them.

-- When the water has drained, add enough water to fill the filter in a circular motion to ensure that all the grounds are fully saturated.
-We use 50 grams of water for 12 oz. and 65 grams for a 16 oz.
+- After 30 seconds, add water in 50-75g increments to fill the filter in a circular motion to ensure that all the grounds are fully saturated.
+We use a total of 350 grams of water for 12 oz. and 450 grams for a 16 oz.

 - Your perfectly brewed coffee is now ready to drink.
 Enjoy!